 Classification: small town

-Location: Chester Township, Clinton County & Spring Valley Township, Greene County - In Caesar Creek State Park on a gravel road (the old main street) just north of the intersection at Rt.
-380 & Roxanna New Burlington Rd.
+Location: Chester Township, Clinton County & Spring Valley Township, Greene County - In Caesar Creek State Park on a gravel road (the old main street) just north of the intersection of SR 380 & Roxanna New Burlington Rd

 New Burlington is a farming & mill town first settled by Aaron Jenkins (1750 - 1807) who came from Tennessee in 1799.
 He donated land for the cemetery & was the first person buried there.
-New Burlington hit it's peak population around 400 residents in 1880.
+New Burlington hit its peak population around 400 residents in 1880.
 The town had a few churches, a post office that ran from 1837-1971, & a train station on the Columbus, Washington, & Cincinnati Railroad (Grasshopper) from 1878 - 1933.
-It also had several grocery & general stores over the years as well as everything else they needed at any given time like a shoe shop, tailor, tannery, blacksmith, saw mill, planning mill, school & two doctors at one point in the 1800's.
+It also had several grocery & general stores over the years as well, as everything else the town needed at any given time, including a shoe shop, tailor, tannery, blacksmith, saw mill, planning mill, school & two doctors in the late 1800s.

-The last grocery store that existed was located across from where a small set of concrete steps still stand about 10 feet from the right side of the old main street.
+The last grocery store that existed was located across from where a small set of concrete steps still stand, about 10 feet from the right side of the old main street.
 The gravel road turns into a concrete road & the main street bridge is the next sight to see.
-There's plenty of parking spots on the other side.
+There are plenty of parking spots on the other side.

 Some barely visible foundations are in the area & occasionally other objects left behind can be found.
-During one of our expeditions we came across a very old 7 ounce soda bottle made by the Star City Bottling Co. of Miamisburg, OH & a nickel hinge from an ice box in a decaying parking lot in the woods.
-Lawrence Mitchner (1886 - 1973) & Ethel (Compton) Mitchner (1894 - 1964) were the last remaining residents who wouldn't sell off their land in the village before the flood control project began.
+During one of our expeditions, we came across a very old 7 ounce soda bottle made by the Star City Bottling Co. of Miamisburg, OH & a nickel hinge from an ice box in a decaying parking lot in the woods.
+Lawrence Mitchner (1886 - 1973) & Ethel (Compton) Mitchner (1894 - 1964) were the last remaining residents who wouldn't sell off their land in town before the flood control project began.
 They are also buried in the cemetery.
-New Burlington is still a populated area but it's center has moved south a bit.
+New Burlington is still a populated area but its center has moved south a bit.